 Seminars are generally informal orientation events, typically providing an overview of oil spill contingency plans and related policies and procedures.
 There are no constraints imposed by real-time simulation of events.
-They can be valuable for organizations developing or making major changes to existing plans or procedures.
-Attendees have the opportunity to discuss their roles and responsibilities with a team; the facilitator may use simple scenarios to build understanding.
-The success of seminars relies on the delivery of information by a knowledgeable and experienced person.
+They can be valuable for organizations developing or making significant changes to plans or strategies.
+Attendees can discuss their roles and responsibilities with a team; the facilitator may use simple scenarios to build understanding.
+The success of seminars relies on a knowledgeable and experienced person delivering information.

 A workshop may also be used to produce new response plans.
 To be effective, workshops must be highly focused on a specific issue, and the desired outcome or goal must be clearly defined.

 - Full-scale exercise

-Exercises are often more complex in that they simulate several different aspects of an oil spill incident and involve third parties.
-Such an exercise may be of limited scope, such as using own personnel to role-play the main external parties or full scope.
+Exercises are often more complex because they simulate several aspects of an oil spill incident and involve third parties.
+Such an exercise may be of limited scope, such as using own personnel to role-play the main external parties or full coverage.
 Outside agencies and organizations are invited to provide personnel to play their roles within the exercise.
-Internal exercises are beneficial in the early stages of team development; only by exercising with the actual people involved in a real emergency can a response team be properly tested and trained.
+Internal exercises are beneficial in the early stages of team development; only by exercising with the people involved in a real emergency can a response team be properly tested and trained.

 - Functional Exercise

-A functional exercise is designed to validate and evaluate individual capabilities, multiple functions, activities within a function, or interdependent groups of functions.
+A functional exercise is designed to validate and evaluate individual capabilities, multiple functions, activities within a function, or interdependent groups of processes.
 Events are projected through an exercise scenario with event updates that drive action at the management level.
-A functional exercise simulates operations’ reality in a functional area by presenting complex and realistic problems requiring trained personnel’s rapid and effective responses in a highly stressful, time-constrained environment.
+A functional exercise simulates operations’ reality in an active area by presenting complex and realistic problems requiring trained personnel’s rapid and effective responses in a highly stressful, time-constrained environment.